SHUBHAMshetmandrekar/Facial_Emotion_Detection/README.md

-Here’s a clean and informative README file content for your **Facial Emotion Detection** Colab notebook project using the FER dataset and Gradio interface:

----

-# Facial Emotion Detection 🤖😊😭😡
+# Facial Emotion Detection

-This project is a **Facial Emotion Recognition (FER)** system built using deep learning.
-It detects human emotions from facial expressions in real-time using a webcam or image upload.
+This project is a **Facial Emotion Recognition (FER)** system built and trained on a custom Convolutional Neural Network (CNN) for emotion classification..
+It detects human emotions from facial expressions in an image upload.
 The interface is built using **Gradio**, making it easy to interact with the model in a web app format.

 ---